chuaindia/chuaindia/README.md

-### Hi there 👋
+### Hello! 👋

-- 🌱 I am a happy Micronaut.
-- 🌱 I am learning everything under the guidance of the online Microverse School.
-Go through my pinned repositories to see
+- 🌱 I completed my full-stack software development program at Microverse. everything under the
-      what effort I have made.
+     guidance of the online Microverse School.
+With the sound knowledge in multiple languages, framworks, and technologies, I am also a successful pair programmer capable of completing project through remote work.
 I am available for hire.
+Go through my pinned repositories to see what effort I have made.
-- 👯 I have started my second innings to become a successful Full Stack Software Developer in a good international company.
+- 👯 I have started my second innings to become a successful Full-Stack Software Web Developer in a good international company.

 ### <h1 align="center">TechStacks</h1>
 <br>